Kopilov/PlaylistParcer/Readme.md

 ## How To Install, Repository Structure
-Here we have a small Java program, POSIX-shell script and Freedesktop entry files that can be simply copied to user $HOME directoru to be used.
+Here we have a small Java program, POSIX-shell script and Freedesktop entry files that can be simply copied to user $HOME/.local directory to be used.
 Also you should install JDK (such as openjdk-11-jdk-headless) for customizing Java code or JRE (such as openjdk-11-jre-headless) only for executing.